closetothe/astro2/arduino/README.md

 * With these optimizations, it was possible to bring the memory usage down to 89% stable.
 * Publishes to `imu/raw`

+`imu_minified` - Publish raw IMU data

+* Arduino Nano
+* Publishes only what is necessary for `robot_localization` to do its magic (i.e. one complete `Imu` message)
+* Published temperature... just to have
+* Although it takes the same amount of dynamic memory, it runs much faster.
+* Publishes to `imu/raw`

 `test`

 * Manually read and write to the motors without depending on ROS.
-This is how we can run velocity/pwm test, ensure electronics are working, etc.
+This is how we can run velocity/pwm tests, ensure electronics are working, etc.
 * Generate calibration data for IMU
 * Test IMU functionality (also used to measure covariances)